Codify your workflows and the resources they need. Run workflows and keep track of logs and artifacts in real-time.

 Register your local machine or any remote servers as self-hosted runners.
-To do that, you only need to run one line of bash code.

 After you set up self-hosted runners, submit any workflow to run there from your laptop using the CLI.